MUSIC CROSSROADS CREATIVE TRAINING CAMPUS 2012 - 2017

 The first Global Music Campus

-Since 2012 there have been 5 Campuses in South Africa and Zimbabwe.
-The 6th is due to take place in Mozambique in April 2020 but due to Covid 19 it has been postponed until 2021.
+Since 2012 there have been 7 Campuses in South Africa, Zimbabwe and Malawi.
+The 8th was scheduled to take place in Mozambique in April 2020 but due to Covid 19 it has been postponed until 2021.

 2 year curriculum

 Each Academy now has a 2 year curriculum focussing on Afro-Fusion and Afro-Jazz and they are attracting many young musicians because of the quality of the program and the teachers.
 In the second phase of development the Campus program in South East Africa will increasingly focus on documenting the music traditions in the region to create new curriculum for use in the Academies.